lagbolt/library/FRBRcatalogerrors/draft.md

 <img src="images/Frederick County work page accurate author from item.png" alt="" height="300">

 When CARL•Connect builds a "work" out of a set of bibliographic records, it simply selects one of the records (nominally the most reliable) to represent the work.
 Thus, when the work is displayed, the information displayed (author, title, etc.) is from that record.
-You can see in the screen shot above that the ebook has a garbled the name of the author but the primary author entry, taken from the book record, at the top of the screen is correct.
+You can see in the screen shot above that the ebook has a garbled the name of the author but the primary author entry at the top of the screen is correct, since it's taken from the book record.

 Aspen Discovery, on the other hand, combines the information from the records of the multiple items that make up the work.
 We'll see some problems with that approach in what follows.